Atlantis Blue Life

 An Extraordinary Manta Ray at Atlantis

-The Atlantic manta ray (Mobula yarae) is a newly discovered species that, like all other rays, is expected to be classified as endangered or vulnerable.
+The Atlantic manta ray (Mobula yarae) is a newly discovered species which is expected to be classified as endangered or vulnerable once more data is collected, similar to the other two manta ray species facing the same threats.
 While Kronos is at Atlantis, our marine life experts will study and document his health and behavioral information, which will be invaluable to international scientists and conservationists who protect marine species in the wild.

 Kronos is the 15th manta we’ve studied over the past two decades and after about three years in our care, he’ll be tagged and released to the wild.